schollz/croc/README.md

 ### Self-host relay

 The relay is needed to staple the parallel incoming and outgoing connections.
 The relay temporarily stores connection information and the encrypted meta information.
-The default uses a public relay at, `wss://croc3.schollz.com`.
+The default uses a public relay at, `ws://198.199.67.130:8153`.
 You can also run your own relay, it is very easy, just run:

 ```
 $ croc relay
 ```

 Make sure to open up TCP ports (see `croc relay --help` for which ports to open).
-You can also define your own ports with `-tcp` and `-port`.
 Relays can also be customized to which elliptic curve they will use (default is siec).

 You can send files using your relay by entering `-relay` to change the relay that you are using if you want to custom host your own.